 · SynerLeap from Sweden

 As part of the competition, TIL outlined the city-wide plan it created to drive innovation and growth.
-Its “tech niche” strategy includes new investments in virtual health, energy tech, drones, cyber, and analytics.
+Its “tech niche” strategy includes new investments in virtual health, energy tech, advanced aerial mobility, cyber, and analytics.
 To demonstrate the success of Tulsa’s ecosystem, TIL also highlighted three local companies: Asemio, True Digital Security and Verinovum.

 “Being named a finalist for the InnoVision Ecosystem Award is a testament to the compelling strategy we created that focuses on five interconnected ecosystems,” said Nicholas Lalla, co-founder and managing director of Tulsa Innovation Labs.
 “It is also a direct reflection on the success of Tulsa’s homegrown entrepreneurs.”